substack/graph-stream/readme.markdown

 * opts.axisSize.x - Set the size of the x axis.
 * opts.axisSize.y - Set the size of the y axis.

+* opts.limit - how many bars to show
+* opts.other - whether to show a bar with the sum of all the bars not shown

 ## graph.appendTo(target)

 Append the `graph.element` html element to `target`.